freenas/freenas-docs/userguide/quick.rst

    Console Setup Menu

-This menu provides the following options:
+The menu provides these options:

 **1) Configure Network Interfaces:** provides a configuration wizard to configure the system's network interfaces.

-**2) Configure Link Aggregation:** allows you to either create a new link aggregation or to delete an existing link aggregation.
+**2) Configure Link Aggregation:** allows creating a new link aggregation or deleting an existing link aggregation.

-**3) Configure VLAN Interface:** used to create or delete a VLAN interface.
+**3) Configure VLAN Interface:** is used to create or delete a VLAN interface.

-**4) Configure Default Route:** used to set the IPv4 or IPv6 default gateway.
-When prompted, input the IP address of the default gateway.
+**4) Configure Default Route:** is used to set the IPv4 or IPv6 default gateway.
+When prompted, enter the IP address of the default gateway.

-**5) Configure Static Routes:** will prompt for the destination network and the gateway IP address.
-Re-enter this option for each route you need to add.
+**5) Configure Static Routes:** prompts for the destination network and gateway IP address.
+Re-enter this option for each route needed.

-**6) Configure DNS:** will prompt for the name of the DNS domain then the IP address of the first DNS server.
-To input multiple DNS servers, press :kbd:`Enter` to input the next one.
-When finished, press :kbd:`Enter` twice to leave this option.
+**6) Configure DNS:** prompts for the name of the DNS domain and the IP address of the first DNS server.
+When adding multiple DNS servers, press :kbd:`Enter` to enter the next one.
+Press :kbd:`Enter` twice to leave this option.

-**7) Reset Root Password:** if you are unable to login to the graphical administrative interface, select this option and follow the prompts to set the *root* password.
+**7) Reset Root Password:** if you are unable to log in to the graphical administrative interface, select this option and follow the prompts to set the *root* password.

-**8) Reset to factory defaults:** if you wish to delete **all** of the configuration changes made in the administrative GUI, select this option.
+**8) Reset to factory defaults:** to delete **all** of the configuration changes made in the administrative GUI, select this option.
 Once the configuration is reset, the system will reboot.
-You will need to go to
+It will be necessary to use
 :menuselection:`Storage --> Volumes --> Import Volume` to re-import
-your volume.
+any volumes.

-**9) Shell:** enters a shell in order to run FreeBSD commands.
+**9) Shell:** starts a shell for running FreeBSD commands.
 To leave the shell, type :command:`exit`.

-**10) System Update:** if any system updates are available, they will automatically be downloaded and applied.
-The functionality is the same as described in :ref:`Update`, except that the updates will be applied immediately for the currently selected train and access to the GUI is not required.
+**10) System Update:** checks for system updates.
+If any new updates are available, they are automatically be downloaded and applied.
+This is a simplified version of the :ref:`Update` option available in the web interface.
+Updates are applied immediately for the currently selected train and access to the GUI is not required.
+For more advanced update options like switching trains, use :ref:`Update`.

-**11) Create backup:** used to backup the %brand% configuration and ZFS layout, and, optionally, the data, to a remote system over an encrypted connection.
-The only requirement for the remote system is that it has sufficient space to hold the backup and it is running an SSH server on port 22.
-The remote system does not have to be formatted with ZFS as the backup will be saved as a binary file.
-When this option is selected, it will prompt for the hostname or IP address of the remote system, the name of a user account on the remote system, the password for that user account, the full path to a directory on the remote system to save the backup, whether or not to also backup all of the data, whether or not to compress the data, and a confirmation to save the values, where *y* will start the backup, *n* will repeat the configuration, and *q* will quit the backup wizard.
+**11) Create backup:** backs up the %brand% configuration and ZFS layout, and, optionally, the data, to a remote system over an encrypted connection.
+The remote system must have sufficient space to hold the backup and be running an SSH server on port 22.
+The remote system does not have to be formatted with ZFS, as the backup will be saved as a binary file.
+When this option is selected, it prompts for the hostname or IP address of the remote system, the name of a user account on that system, the user account password, the full path to a directory on the remote system to save the backup, whether to also back up all of the data, whether to compress the data, and a confirmation to save the values. *y* starts the backup, *n* repeats the configuration, and *q* quits the backup wizard.
 If the password is left empty, key-based authentication is used instead.
-This requires that the public key of the *root* user is stored in :file:`~root/.ssh/authorized_keys` on the remote system and that key should **not** be protected by a passphrase.
-Refer to :ref:`Rsync over SSH Mode` for instructions on how to generate a key pair.
+This requires that the public key of the *root* user has been stored in :file:`~root/.ssh/authorized_keys` on the remote system and that they key is **not** protected by a passphrase.
+Refer to :ref:`Rsync over SSH Mode` for instructions on generating a key pair.

-**12) Restore from a backup:** if a backup has already been created using :guilabel:`11) Create backup` or :menuselection:`System --> Advanced --> Backup`, it can be restored using this option.
-Once selected, it will prompt for the hostname or IP address of the remote system holding the backup, the username that was used, the password (leave empty if key-based authentication was used), the full path of the remote directory storing the backup, and a confirmation that the values are correct, where *y* will start the restore, *n* will repeat the configuration, and *q* will quit the restore wizard.
-The restore will indicate if it could log into the remote system, find the backup, and indicate whether or not the backup contains data.
-It will then prompt to restore %brand% from that backup.
-Note that if you press *y* to perform the restore, the system will be returned to the database configuration, ZFS layout, and optionally the data, at the point when the backup was created.
-The system will reboot once the restore is complete.
+**12) Restore from a backup:** restores from an existing backup created with :guilabel:`11) Create backup` or :menuselection:`System --> Advanced --> Backup`.
+It prompts for the hostname or IP address of the remote system holding the backup, the username that was used, the password (leave empty if key-based authentication was used), the full path of the remote directory storing the backup, and a confirmation that the values are correct.
+*y* starts the restore, *n* repeats the configuration, and *q* quits the restore wizard.
+The restore indicates if it can log into the remote system, find the backup, and whether the backup contains data.
+It then prompts to restore %brand% from that backup.
+Note that if *y* is pressed to perform the restore, the system will be returned to the database configuration, ZFS layout, and optionally the data, at the point in time when the backup was created.
+The system reboots after the restore completes.

 .. warning:: The backup and restore options are meant for disaster recovery.
-If you restore a system, it will be returned to the point in time that the backup was created.
+If you restore a system, it is returned to the point in time that the backup was created.
 If you select the option to save the data, any data created after the backup was made will be lost.
 If you do **not** select the option to save the data, the